If you are not famiiar with immunology, you may want to open the glossary in a separate window as a reference as you read this article

 Stomach and Intestines- abdominal pain and bloating

-Heart- Arrythmias- fast or slow heartbeat.
+Heart- Arrhythmias- fast or slow heartbeat.
 Some people experience this when they eat certain foods that they are allergic too.

 Brian- insomnia, feeling sluggish